nslyubaykin/music_album_captioning/README.md

 # Data:

-Model is trained on 330k music albums images and their captions (artist's & album's names concatinated with adding <SEP> token) parsed from the web.
+Model is trained on 330k music albums images and their captions (artist's & album's names concatenated with adding <SEP> token) parsed from the web.
 In the future, after tidying the data it will be published.
 Captions were tokenized with [Youtokentome](https://github.com/VKCOM/YouTokenToMe) BPE tokenizer.

 # Model: